-If you’re searching for the best things to do in Berat, you’ve come to the right place.
-Known as the “City of One-over-One Windows” and a UNESCO World Heritage Site, Berat is one of Albania’s most beautiful and historic destinations.
-Nestled between rolling hills and the Osum River, this charming city blends Ottoman architecture, vibrant local culture, and stunning natural scenery.
+If you are looking for the best things to do in Berat, you are in the right place.
+Known as the “City of a Thousand Windows” and part of the UNESCO World Heritage list, Berat is one of the most beautiful and authentic destinations in Albania.
+Nestled between rolling hills and the Osum River, the city blends Ottoman architecture, Byzantine heritage, traditional cuisine, and stunning natural landscapes into a complete travel experience.

 3. Visit the Onufri Museum of Iconography

-4. Explore Gorica Quarter & the Ottoman Bridge
+4. Discover Gorica Quarter & the Ottoman Bridge

-Cross the Osum River to Gorica, a quieter neighborhood with stone streets and courtyards.
-The 18th-century Gorica Bridge offers some of the best photo spots of the Mangalem hillside.
+Cross the Osum River to reach Gorica, a quieter district with wider cobblestone streets and traditional stone houses.
+The 18th-century Gorica Bridge is one of the most beautiful Ottoman monuments in Berat and a perfect spot for panoramic photos.

 6.Taste Traditional Albanian Cuisine